airbytehq/airbyte/docs/integrations/sources/google-analytics-data-api.md

 ### Custom Reports

 Custom reports allow for flexibility in the reporting dimensions and metrics to meet your specific use case.
+A full list of dimensions and metrics supported in the API can be found in [the GA4 documentation](https://developers.google.com/analytics/devguides/reporting/data/v1/api-schema).

 We recommend using the [GA4 Query Explorer](https://ga-dev-tools.google/ga4/query-explorer/) to help build your report.
 To ensure your dimensions and metrics are compatible, you can also refer to the [GA4 Dimensions & Metrics Explorer](https://ga-dev-tools.google/ga4/dimensions-metrics-explorer/).

 Custom reports should be constructed in the following format: